 Every year, millions of Americans join the rest of the world in celebrating St. Patrick’s Day on March 17th.
-Other than wearing green, St. Patrick’s Day celebrations cannot be complete without traditional St. Patrick’s Day foods in America, and possibly everywhere in the world.
-Whether it is a small family gathering or a party filled with friends and family, Irish-inspired foods take the center stage of every St Patrick’s day feast.
+Other than wearing green, St. Patrick’s Day celebrations cannot be complete without traditional St. Patrick’s Day foods in America and possibly everywhere in the world.
+Whether it is a small family gathering or a party filled with friends and family, Irish-inspired foods take center stage in every St Patrick’s day feast.

-With lots of Irish delicacies to choose from, you can never be short of meals to prepare for a March 17th party.
+With many Irish delicacies, you can never be short of meals to prepare for a March 17th party.
 Below are some traditional St. Patrick’s Day foods in America that are worth trying to add that Irish feel.
 You don’t have to be in Ireland to indulge in Irish-inspired inspired culinary delights.

 Corned Beef and Cabbage

 - It’s almost impossible to mention Ireland without potatoes coming to mind.
-Irish nachos are basically potato chips topped with cheese and bacon and then baked.
-Add sour cream and tomatoes to it and you are set.
-The Irish nachos make for the perfect appetizers or side dish as one of the traditional St. Patrick’s Day foods in America.
-You have the option of adding whatever toppings fits you and your loved ones.
+Irish nachos are potato chips topped with cheese and bacon and then baked.
+Add sour cream and tomatoes to it, and you are set.
+The Irish nachos make for the perfect appetizer or side dish as one of America’s traditional St. Patrick’s Day foods.
+You can add whatever toppings fits you and your loved ones.

 - Colcannon is mashed potatoes with a little twist to it.
-Prepared by mixing kales or cabbage with butter and mashed potatoes, colcannon is a creamy delicacy best for a St Patrick’s day feast.
+Colcannon is a creamy delicacy best for a St Patrick’s day feast, prepared by mixing kale or cabbage with butter and mashed potatoes.
 Substitute butter and cream with low-fat milk and olive oil for a low-calorie dish.
-Take it a notch higher by adding sautéed onions, chives and leeks then serve it garnished with parsley.
+Take it a notch higher by adding sautéed onions, chives, and leeks then serve it garnished with parsley.

 Chocolate Mint Shamrock Cupcakes

-- Incorporate both mint and chocolate into your cupcake recipe for a St Patrick’s day celebrations.
+- Add mint and chocolate into your cupcake recipe for a St Patrick’s day celebration.
 Add shamrock decorations to really bring out the mood of the day.